Giulio Cybo: Rivalry with his mother

 In 1543, when he was eighteen, Giulio was sent to Barcelona where, with the support of the Genoese admiral Andrea Doria, he entered the court of Emperor Charles V, becoming first a "gentleman of mouth", then an "imperial chamberlain".
 He was in Italy and Flanders following the imperial armies, and accompanied the emperor's right-hand man, Ferrante Gonzaga, on a mission to England.

 The following year, however, embittered because the allegedly insufficient financial allowance provided to him by his mother had prevented him from pursuing his desired military career, Giulio returned to Italy.
-He first settled temporarily in the fortress of Carrara, with his uncle Cardinal Cybo, then at Agnano with his father, then in Rome.
-Here, as the firstborn, he demanded of the imperious Ricciarda the transfer of the marquisate, but the noblewoman flatly refused, considering herself legitimately invested with it in a personal capacity, with also the right, granted to her by the 1533 imperial decree, to autonomously choose her successor.
+He first settled temporarily in the fortress of Carrara, with his uncle Cardinal Cybo, then at Agnano, near Pisa, with his father, then in Rome.
+Here, as the firstborn, he demanded the transfer of the marquisate of imperious Ricciarda, but she flatly refused, considering herself legitimately invested with it in a personal capacity, with also the right, granted to her by the 1533 imperial decree, to autonomously choose her successor.
 She even let it slip that her choice might fall on her beloved secondborn.
-A fierce fight ensued between mother and son, which at first seemed to turn in Giulio's favour, but which in the end had a tragic outcome for him.
+A fierce conflict ensued between mother and son, which at first seemed to turn in Giulio's favour, but which in the end had a tragic outcome for him.

 After a failed attempt to force his mother out in 1545, the following year Giulio challenged her again for control of the marquisate.
 With the backing of Cosimo I de' Medici and Andrea Doria, he seized power by force, occupying the lands of Massa and Carrara with troops led by his father Lorenzo.
 Ricciarda immediately appealed to the emperor, and Charles V decided to temporarily confiscate the marquisate placing it in the hands of his plenipotentiary in Italy, Ferrante Gonzaga, and then, at Giulio's request, in those of Cardinal Cybo.